net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 ## Description

-With the (at the moment of this writing) recent news about the Private Division's staff being sacked and the Intercept Games (Studio that was carrying on the KSP2 development) shutdown, the whole franchise entered in a limbo - causing fears that, perhaps, support for the Forum could cease.
+With the (at the moment of this writing) recent news about the Private Division's staff being sacked and the Intercept Games (Studio that was carrying on the KSP2 development) shutdown, the whole franchise entered into a limbo - causing fears that, perhaps, support for the Forum could cease.

-Losing more than 10 years of historical content, as well know-how on how mod the game would be, well,
+Losing more than 10 years of historical content, as well know-how on how mod the game would be, well, terribly unfortunate to say the least!

+We already have the [Internet Archive](https://web.archive.org/web/*/forum.kerbalspaceprogram.com) but, as a matter of fact, it's unwise to have all your eggs on the same basket (most of us have only two, to be honest!) and the bigger the guy, the worst is the fall.
+IA had already suffered a (unjust) [big loss on a lawsuit](https://www.techdirt.com/2024/06/20/500000-books-have-been-deleted-from-the-internet-archives-lending-library/) that ended up with the lost of 500.000 ebooks that were being (legally, to be clear) available.

+Concerning Kerbonauts are, so, gathering together on efforts to preserve that wonderful content if the worst happens.

-However, doing that indiscriminately will hurt Forum, prompting someone to take down the initiative - so I decided to go WARC on the thing, so we can share between us the archives saving Forum's some bucks in bandwidth.
+However, doing that indiscriminately will hurt Forum, prompting someone to take down the initiative - being the reason I decided to go WARC on the thing, so we can share between us the archives saving Forum's some bucks in bandwidth.
 Additionally, since anyone can do its own archive and compare the results, this will keep people (including me) honest.
 There're legally abiding terms published on this Forum, and any change on some of them would be considered fraud - having more people with the same data is a safety measure for everybody involved, as we can support each other in the case of a dispute.

-I completely agree that plain mirroring the site is a bad idea.
-In order to have a chance to survive, the Archives must try their best to be plausibly considered fair use on a Court, not to mention gathering people to support on our case, prompting TTI (or anyone that ends up buying the lemon IP) to consider any earnings on taking the thing down versus the drawbacks on P/R and deciding it's their best interest not to intervene in a destructive way.
+Plain mirroring the site is a bad idea.
+In order to have a chance to survive, the Archives must try their best to be plausibly considered fair use on a Court, not to mention gathering people to support on our case, prompting TTI (or anyone that ends up buying the ~~lemon~~ IP) to consider any earnings on taking the thing down versus the drawbacks on P/R and deciding it's their best interest not to intervene in a destructive way.

 However, we need to help them to help us (willingly or not).
-So we need to address some elephants in the room (and, yeah, you are really right on the money):
+So we need to address some elephants in the room:

 * Impersonation
 	+ Dude, this is absolutely a no-go.
 Under no circumstances one can republish Forum's data in a way that may lead people to believe that you are them.
 So you just can't publish a mirror of the thing ipisi literis using a different URL.
 * Plagiarism
-	+ Ditto!
+	+ *Ditto*!
 If you change the content in an attempt to prevent the Impersonation, you are... well... changing the IP and publishing a derivative!!!
 This is piracy, simple like that.
 * Copyright
-	+ Our best hope of success is to rely on the Copyright loopholes that may allow us to legally do this stunt.
+	+ Our best hope of success is to rely on the Copyright loopholes that **may** allow us to legally do this stunt.

 Given the above considerations, I concluded that going Internet Archive is the most viable solution.
 The Look and Feel makes absolutely sure you are not impersonating Forum or TTI, the content is preserved preventing plagiarism and since the Internet Archive managed to legally publish their archives, this is a precedent that we may use to do the same.

-TTI will always have the right to file a DMCA on anyone publishing such Archive, however.
+TTI (or whoever ends up buying the ~~lemon~~ IP) will always have the right to file a DMCA on anyone publishing such Archive, however.
 To tell you the true, they can do it even on our personal sites about the franchise (see [Nintendo](https://news.ycombinator.com/item?id=35597493).
 So let's discourse about what would prompt them to do that:

 1. Risk of losing control of the IP
 2. Devaluation of the IP